The Chicago Purpose, Restoration, Integrity, Determination, and Excellence (P.R.I.D.E.) Initiative

 My Brother’s / Sister’s Keeper

-Developed for African American boys and girls ages 16-24, the program’s goal is the building of positive role models via a network of volunteer mentors from across Chicago.
+Developed for African American males and females ages 16-24, the program’s goal is the building of positive role models via a network of volunteer mentors from across Chicago.
 Participants meet twice a week at the Sanders TLC for a minimum of 2 hours each week for 24 weeks.
 The My Brother’s/Sister’s Keeper program is funded by a grant from the Chicago Community Trust.

 Enrollment is now open and will continue until further notice.
 To learn more, please contact us at Info@WardFound.org.